litex-hub/wishbone-utils/wishbone-tool/README.md

 Auto-completion is available for zsh, bash, fish, powershell, and elvish.

-## `wishbone-tool` as a Library
+## `wishbone-bridge` as a Library

-You can also use `wishbone-tool` as a library from within your own program.
+You can also use `wishbone-bridge` as a library from within your own program.

 For example, there is a kind of device that has a USB bridge with a small random number generator at address 0xf001_7000.
 This device has a